SICP 2.3.3 Solutions

 - I made an attempt to show off the advantage of the ‘conversion’ approach to union and intersection for tree-based sets.
 If the operations attempt to operate directly on the trees, they can take considerably longer.

 - Comparing the unordered vs. ordered versions with

 adjoin-setshows that the unordered version can actually be faster.
 Does this mean we failed in that exercise?
 Not exactly — recall that the exercise was looking for a reduction in the number of steps, not in time taken.
 As we’ve seen before, we can’t always be certain of the fact that any particular operation (or step) will be slower or faster.
 In this case, it’s likely the recursive process that preserves the first part of the set is taking more time than even searching the entire set.

-- We do see a clear savings in steps leading to a time savings in
+- We do see a clear savings in steps resulting in a time savings in

-- That said, the savings of the tree version, with its log n growth, easily blows both of them away.
+- All that said, the savings of the tree version, with its log n growth, easily blows both of them away.